youssefaltai/task50/README.md

 - `templates/edit.html` is the template for the Edit page, where the user can edit a specific task determined via a url parameter.
 - `Procfile` is a file that tells Heroku how to run the app.
-- `requirements.txt` is the result of running `pip freeze`, it includes all the dependencies needed before hosting the app.
+- `requirements.txt` is the result of running `pip freeze`, it includes all the dependencies needed for hosting the app.

 When the user first opens the app, they have to register a new account.
 Every user must have a unique username.